ghga-de/ghga-metadata-schema/docs/schema_markdown/Condition.md

 # Class: Condition

-An condition that is linked to comparable samples.
+The Condition specifies which special characteristics and treatments apply to a Sample.
+It is used to link comparable Samples.

 URI: [GHGA:Condition](https://w3id.org/GHGA/Condition)